psycopg/psycopg/docs/advanced/prepare.rst

     Using external connection poolers, such as PgBouncer, is not compatible with prepared statements, because the same client connection may change the server session it refers to.
-If such middleware is used you should disable connection pooling, by setting the `Connection.prepare_threshold` attribute to `!None`.
+If such middleware is used you should disable prepared statements, by setting the `Connection.prepare_threshold` attribute to `!None`.